nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 Directory interface now has a MongoDB implementation included in the default distribution.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-21582](https://jira.nuxeo.com/browse/NXP-21582).

+#### Simple Property to Switch Back to SQL Directories when MongoDB is Used

+A property has been added to keep directories in SQL when using MongoDB `nuxeo.mongodb.directories.enabled` (that must be set to true for keeping directories on SQL).

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23190](https://jira.nuxeo.com/browse/NXP-23190).

 #### Generic Directories References {{since '9.2'}}